Package eremitalpa

 axes: tuple[matplotlib.axes._axes.Axes, matplotlib.axes._axes.Axes] | None = None) ‑> tuple[matplotlib.axes._axes.Axes, matplotlib.axes._axes.Axes]

-Plot the tree and multiple sequence alignment.
+Plots the tree and multiple sequence alignment.